gecio/gecio.github.io/docs/_imke/nodedeployments/clusternodesusagerate/index.en.md

 The command `kubectl top node` shows the current node utilization.
 In the example, there are two running nodes.

-First the node is "cordoned", so that no new pods are scheduled to this node.
+First the node is *cordoned*, so that no new pods are scheduled to this node.

 ![Step 2](get_node_2.png)

-Then the node is "drained",  so it is completely empty and the pods that used to run on the native node are distributed to all other nodes of the cluster.
+Then the node is *drained*,  so it is completely empty and the pods that used to run on the native node are distributed to all other nodes of the cluster.
 With only two nodes, everything is placed on exactly the other node, then we will have a high loaded node.

 ![Step 3](top_node_3.png)